Watauga Square Apartment in Johnson City, TN

 Cons

-• pro The roaches, bedbugs and mold in the building are out of control.
+• pro The roaches, bedbugs, and mold in the building are out of control.

-• pro This place is an obvious drug den, with a lingering smell.
+• pro The place is described as an obvious drug den with a lingering smell and should be shut down and condemned.

 Review